ucsd-cse15l-w23/ucsd-cse15l-w23.github.io/pages/pages-root-folder/index.md

 There will be no official lab sessions in week 0 (because it would only be the Thursday lab sessions) and no lab on November 23/24.
-All students will have a shorter asynchronous activity in those times – in week 0 it will be about getting set up and in Thanksgiving week it will be a review activity.
+All students will have a shorter asynchronous activity in those times – in week 0 it will be about getting set up and in Thanksgiving week it will be about relevant material at that point in the course.

 In-person activities for the course will start as usual in week 1 (September 26).